danfisher85/meinturnierplan/readme.txt

 **MeinTurnierplan.de Service**

-This plugin uses meinturnierplan.de for both displaying tournament content and retrieving tournament configuration data.
+This plugin uses [MeinTurnierplan.de](https://www.meinturnierplan.de/) for both displaying tournament content and retrieving tournament configuration data.

-* **Service Used:** MeinTurnierplan.de (https://www.meinturnierplan.de/)

 **What it does:**